 Expressing Feelings

-Watch Abby's story of her parents' divorce and help a child to tell their own story.
+Watch Abby's story of her parents' divorce and help children tell their own story.

 - Watch Abby’s story together, then help children make connections to their own lives.
 You might ask: “Is Abby’s story like yours?”; “How is it the same?
 How is it is different?”; “Do you feel the way Abby feels?
 How do you feel?”
 If children’s experiences are very different from Abby’s or other friends’, they might ask why their story is so different.
 Try responding with explanations such as: